- Home

 At Key Stage 3 students are taught 4 Physics modules as part of their General Science course.
 In Years 9-11 GCSE students are taught by subject specialists.

-The 3 year GCSE course provides many opportunities for enrichment, that go beyond the requirements of the curriculum.
+The 3-year GCSE course provides many opportunities for enrichment, that go beyond the requirements of the curriculum.
 Students are challenged by topics that they would not normally encounter until Sixth Form.
+We study AQA GCSE Physics (8463).

 Students in Years 10-13 are entered annually in national competitions such as the Physics Olympiad, often excelling and leading to exciting opportunities for the students.

-Many of our students go on to study Physics or related courses at University, and the department runs special classes to help students prepare for interviews and entrance tests.
+Many of our students go on to study Physics or related courses at university, and the department runs special classes to help students prepare for interviews and entrance tests.
+These include the PAT for Oxford, ENGAA & NSAA for Cambridge, the Imperial

-In addition to the academic side, there are many extra-curricular opportunities available to students such as clubs, societies and trips.
-All of these activities are important in adding to the experiences of the students as they progress through their time at St. Olave’s.
+In addition to the academic side, there are many extra-curricular opportunities available to students such as clubs, societies, and trips, including an annual trip to CERN for Year 13 Students.
+These activities are important in adding to the experiences of the students as they progress through their time at St Olave’s.

 Physics Curriculum Summaries